 Local residents, Chris and Carol Bennett purchased the Nepean Belle Paddlewheeler in October 2013.
 Chris had worked on the Belle when she first started operating on the Nepean River and he and Carol are determined to continue and maintain the operation of this wonderful paddlewheeler.

-The business continues to be a family affair and the Belle enjoys a great reputation for great food, hospitality, scenery and charm.
+The business continues to be a family affair and the Belle enjoys a great reputation for great food that is freshly prepared onboard, hospitality, scenery and charm.
 The Nepean Belle Paddlewheeler is an icon in Western Sydney and can be seen sitting at the Jetty and cruising the Nepean River many times each week throughout the year - rain, hail or shine!

 The Blue Mountains National Park and the Nepean River at Penrith are where city convenience and country charm unite - just 45 minutes from Sydney via the M4 Motorway, where the unique and romantic Nepean Belle Paddlewheeler departs for Devonshire Tea, lunch and dinner cruises.